swbergmann/AWS-website/README.md

 to validate the terraform code

 ### terraform plan
 to preview the execution plan

 ### terraform apply
 confirm with "yes" - to create the cloud infrastructure
+and wait for the deployment to complete

+### check the website
+in the AWS Console navigate to the newly created "CloudFront" distribution
+copy the "Domain name" (i.e. abc123123123xyz.cloudfront.net) and access it using a browser

 ### terraform delete
 confirm with "yes" - to destroy the cloud infrastructure